devjgm/papers/cpp_civil_time.md

 ## Definitions

-The mental model for time-programming that we teach within Google consists of three simple concepts that we will define here.
+The mental model for time-programming that we teach within Google consists of three simple concepts that we will define here (Note: this model and these definitions are not specific to C++).

 *Absolute time* uniquely and universally represents a specific instant in time.
 It has no notion of calendars, or dates, or times of day.
 Instead, it is a